Paul has been a conservative Republican for almost all of his life. Although having campaigned for LBJ, Paul supported

 The Elections of 1968, 1972, and 1976

 I did not vote in the elections of 1968, 1972, and 1976 because I was moving around a great deal of the time.
 On election day in 1968, I was preparing to ship out for an overseas assignment in Taiwan.
 I could have voted in the election of 1972 when I was a student again at the University of Wisconsin, but apathy took over.
 When the election of 1976 came around, I was living in Taiwan as a civilian and neglected to vote by absentee ballot.

 The Election of 1980

 By the time of the 1980 election, I was back in the United States and living in Toledo, Ohio.
 Having returned a year earlier from Taiwan, I was following national and international news with great interest.
 Sensing that President Carter was letting the United States get pushed around as evidenced by the Iran hostage situation, I was attracted to Ronald Reagan as a candidate.
-I felt that he could lead the United States in standing up to the Soviet Union and terrorists and improve the U.S. economic situation.
+I felt that he could lead the United States in standing up to the Soviet Union and terrorists and improving the U.S. economic situation.
 After voting for Reagan in November of 1980, I received a job offer from the United States government one week later.

 The Elections of 1984 and 1988